viridIT/vSMTP/README.md

 ## Filtering

 vSMTP enable you to create complex set of rules to filter your emails using the vsl programming language based on [Rhai](https://github.com/rhaiscript/rhai).
+You can:
-You can connect to databases, run commands, inspect and modify the content of incoming emails and much more.
+- inspect / modify the content of incoming emails.
+- forward and deliver emails locally or remotely.
+- connect to databases.
+- run commands.
+- quarantine emails.

+and much more.

 ```js
 // -- database.vsl